microsoft/MixedReality-WebRTC/README.md

 **⚠ This repository currently contains a public preview under active development, intended for early adopters and to gather feedback.
 While in preview, the API is expected to be unstable and breaking changes will occur.
 See also the Known Issues section for details.**

-MixedReality-WebRTC is a collection of components to help mixed reality app developers to integrate peer-to-peer audio and video streaming into their application and improve their collaborative experience.
+MixedReality-WebRTC is a collection of components to help mixed reality app developers to integrate peer-to-peer real-time audio and video communication into their application and improve their collaborative experience.

-- Enables **multi-track audio / video / data streaming** to a remote peer
+- Enables **multi-track real-time audio / video / data communication** with a remote peer
 - Provides an abstracted **signaling interface** to easily switch implementation
 - Exposes an **API for C++ and C#** to integrate into existing apps
 - Provides a set of **Unity3D components** for rapid prototyping and integration